4: Chrysalis

 Massive weight slammed into her.
 The impact threw Uzi backward, and the spin was timed perfectly to send her deflecting around the L bend, flinging her out of the storage room.

 Then the glowing symbol formed in front of the door.
 A click.
 It’s closed.
-Locked.
+They locked me out!

 Of course.
 It was that same triangular glyph.
-As welcome a sight as a competitor’s trademark on a new product.
-Had it not already caused enough trouble?
+As welcome a sight as a competitor’s trademark on a new product line.
+Hadn’t it already caused enough trouble?

-J could hear V’s voice – the company doesn’t need you asking questions.
+J could hear her squadmate’s voice — the company doesn’t need you asking questions.

-But it wasn’t a matter of curiosity now, was it?
+But it wasn’t a matter of mere curiosity now, was it?

 What is that drone doing?
 How is it doing that?
 Did it truly have the power to harm disassembly drones?

-A threat operational capacity to be understood and countered.
-But it was something else, something no worker drone had offered – a challenge, a chance to excel.
+It was a threat to operational capacity to be understood and countered.
+But it was something else, too.
+Something no worker drone had offered — a challenge, a chance to excel.

 J lost interest in watching Uzi go about her day.
 She skimmed forward, searching for any other sign of the red-eyed, purple-haired russian drone.